Remember the days when you jumped out of bed eager to start the day?

 It’s going to take practice.
 Some kids take to the idea right away and love the structure and guidance, while others will fight you every step of the way.
 Remember, you’re the parent and the final authority.
 Keep at it, and don’t give up!
 Your little one will catch on with a little practice (and positive reinforcement).

 Take the wake clock with you during travel, and if you have a couple of slipups and your little one ignores the rules, don’t sweat it.
 Try again the next day.
 Above all, be patient, and try not to envy them for being able to spring out of bed early with no concept of what a snooze button even is!

 Frequently Asked Questions

 Yes, these products are safe and won’t harm your baby.
 We do recommend keeping them out of reach unless you’ve purchased a brand that’s meant to be handled (some make funny faces when you push the buttons).
 If you have a baby Einstein on your hands, they could potentially alter the settings, so keep it in sight but away from their mischievous hands.

 If you’re hesitant to shell out the cash for a toddler clock, there are indeed apps you can download for around $0.99.
 They perform the same functions as a wake clock, but all you need is a smartphone.

 At what age should kids wake up on their own?

 Every child is different, so there’s no one-size-fits-all answer here.
-Some kids are probably going to need help longer than others.
+Some kids may need help with morning wake up times longer than others.

-Once a child is old to understand the concept of there being certain times to be awake and asleep based on Mommy and Daddy’s schedule (between two and three years old), you can begin training them to wake up at the right time.
+Once a child is old enough to understand the concept of bedtime and wake time (around the age of two or three years old), you can begin implementing a sleep training clock to help them.